lobodol/drone-flight-controller/README.md

 The method used to calculate PID coefficients is Ziegler Nichols method.
 The frame of the quadcopter is based on the F450.

+You can use [this](https://github.com/lobodol/ESC-calibration) to calibrate your ESCs.

 Currently under development.

 ## 2. Requirements